paularrea/axa-challenge/README.md

 ## FEATURES

 This is a mobile first app made with React hooks and SASS.
+Redux and its middleware Redux saga have been used in the project to manage state operations.

 ### Home page